CanoeStudioOfficial/TheAurorianReforged/README.md

 # The Aurorian

-**This 1.19.2 port is not complete yet, everything is being made by me (elise) so expect a release by april.**
+**This 1.19.2 port is not complete yet, everything is being made by me (elise) so it make take some time.**

 A Minecraft mod for that adds a new dimension with new bosses, tools, and other neat items to use and explore.